Pork Shoulder — Nutrients, Health Benefits, And Shopping Tips

 Pork shoulder, also known as Boston butt, is excellent for pulled pork due to its fat content and connective tissue.

-Store fresh pork shoulder in the refrigerator and use within three to five days.
-For longer storage, freeze it in an airtight container or freezer bag for up to six months.
+Refrigerate fresh pork shoulder and consume it within one to two days.
+For extended storage, freeze it in an airtight container or freezer bag for up to six to eight months.

 Health benefits